The Plimsoll Legacy

 A cheer for Samuel Plimsoll and let your voices blend.
 In praise for one who truly has proved the sailor's friend.
 Our tars upon the ocean, he struggled to defend.
 Success to Samuel Plimsoll for he's the sailors' friend.

-Written, composed and performed by Fred Albert (1844-1886)
+— Fred Albert (1844–1886)